-Facility Charges and Capital Contributions
+Facility Charges, Capital Contributions, and Other Grants

 Passenger facility charges (PFC) are collected from airlines that service the airport for each enplaned passenger, and such charges must be used to fund capital projects.
 The Authority received approval from the Federal Aviation Administration (FAA) on September 9, 1992 to start collecting a \$3 PFC.
-The Authority received approval to "use" PFC revenue previously collected, as well as future charges, on February 2, 1996.
-The PFC revenue is being used to pay debt service on the Airport Revenue Refunding Bonds, Series 2018 (previously Series 2009).
+The Authority received approval to use PFC revenue previously collected, as well as future charges, on February 2, 1996.
+The PFC revenue is being used to pay debt service on the Airport Revenue Refunding Bonds, Series 2018 (previously, Series 2009).
 On September 8, 2005, the FAA approved a \$1.50 increase of the PFC to \$4.50.
 The additional PFC revenue will be used for terminal improvements.
 Passenger facility charges are recorded as nonoperating revenue when the underlying transaction between the airline and the passenger occurs.

 Customer facility charges (CFC) are collected for rental-car-related capital projects.
-The CFC of \$3 per transaction day on rental car transactions was approved by the Gerald R. Ford International Airport board on August 31, 2005.
+The CFC of \$3 per transaction day on rental car transactions was approved by the Gerald R. Ford International Airport Authority board on August 31, 2005.
 The CFC revenue was used to develop new rental car service facilities and rental vehicle ready/return spaces in the parking structure.
 Consequently, revenue is recognized when earned and is classified as nonoperating revenue.
 As of March 1, 2016, the amount collected in CFCs and rental income from the car rental agencies reached the total amount expended in the development of the new rental car service facilities.
 At that time, the board approved for the CFC revenue to be put towards the payment of debt incurred during the 2015 construction of the roof of the parking structure, as well as a maintenance fund for the car rental service facilities.
 The Authority estimates that the total amount needed to pay off the debt and the maintenance fund for 15 years is \$37 million.
 Based on current collection rates, the Authority anticipates that the total amount will be collected via CFCs by December 31, 2030.

 The Authority received a significant amount of funding through the Airport Improvement Program of the Federal Aviation Administration, with certain matching funds provided by the Authority and the State of Michigan.
-Capital funding provided under government grants is considered earned as the related allowable expenditures are incurred.
+Capital funding provided under government grants is recognized when all eligibility criteria have been met, which is typically when the related allowable expenditures have been incurred.
 Grants for capital asset acquisitions, facilities development, and rehabilitation are reported in the statement of revenue, expenses, and changes in net position after nonoperating revenue (expenses) as capital contributions.